Axonius/axonius_api_client/docs/main/install.rst

 .. code-block:: console

-   $ pip download -d d:\axonshell_pkg axonius-api-client
+   $ pip download -d d:\axonshell_pkg axonius-api-client --only-binary

 Copy the contents of d:\axonshell_pkg to the destination server, and then on the destination server run: